EuroPython/website/data/pages-content/faq.md

 A. After Call for Proposals (CFP) finishes, submissions go through two rounds of review and refinement as we put together our programme.
 You can find the details about our selection process [here](/cfp#selection-process)

 ## **Q. What support do you give to speakers?**

-A. Accepted speakers are eligible for a free Ticket; More details about the ticket types that speakers are eligible for will be announced soon.
+A. Accepted speakers are eligible for a free Ticket; more details about the ticket types that speakers are eligible for will be announced soon.
 In addition, speakers are encouraged to apply for additional [Financial Aid](/finaid), should there be a need.

 We give support to first-time speakers and actively encourage, accommodate and welcome the participation of those from under-represented groups in tech.
 Check out our [Speaker Mentorship Programme](/mentorship) for details.